Themes & Issues

 Currently, climate change has become an undeniable major pressure on the world’s freshwater resources.
 Yet, the effects of climate change on groundwater, the most significant freshwater resource on Earth, are still poorly understood.
 Somewhat neglected by policymakers and ignored by the public, groundwater management, governance and monitoring are less developed compared to surface water, globally.
 More up-to-date research and knowledge generation and sharing, as well as more efforts to raise awareness of the links between groundwater and climate change are also critical to ensure the sustainable management of this vital resource.

-IWRA’s Online Conference (29 – 30 October 2020) will address these challenges and priorities in order to manage resiliently groundwater resources under climate change.
-The conference’s main goal is to, ultimately, promote the sharing and exchange of state-of-the-art scientific and policy knowledge on the links between an increased resilience of groundwater resources and climate change for the sustainable governance, use and management of these resources in all regions of the world.
+IWRA’s Online Conference (29 – 30 October 2020) addressed these challenges and priorities in order to manage resiliently groundwater resources under climate change.
+The conference’s main goal was to, ultimately, promote the sharing and exchange of state-of-the-art scientific and policy knowledge on the links between an increased resilience of groundwater resources and climate change for the sustainable governance, use and management of these resources in all regions of the world.

-This new innovative IWRA event has the overarching theme of “Addressing Groundwater Resilience under Climate Change” with five different themes, which you can discover below:
+This new innovative IWRA event had the overarching theme of “Addressing Groundwater Resilience under Climate Change” with five different themes, which you can discover below:

 GROUNDWATER NATURAL RESOURCES ASSESSMENT UNDER CLIMATE CHANGE